AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 contents without knowing the type, is not possible.
 Still we will see in a next chapter that there there are some good use cases for them.<br>
-Sometimes it is useful to implement and register a default function solely in debug-compilations of a software: These can then assert, write log file warnings or perform other appropriate actions.
+Sometimes it is useful to implement and register a default function solely in debug-compilations of
+software: These can then assert, write log file warnings or perform other appropriate actions.

 Default functions are registered with namespace function \alib{boxing;BootstrapRegisterDefault}.
 Compared to \alib{boxing;BootstrapRegister}, the function omits the second template parameter specifying